OutSystems/docs-product/src/user-management/user-roles/intro.md

 ## Persistency in Roles

 Granting and revoking Roles during runtime (using the Grant&lt;Role name&gt;Role and Revoke&lt;Role name&gt;Role actions) can be persistent across multiple sessions or only be active for a single session.
-You can only change this setting for Traditional Web Apps.
+You can only change this setting for Traditional Web Apps and Service Modules.

 ![Screenshot showing the 'Is Persistent' property settings for Roles in Service Studio](images/role-ispersistent-ss.png "Role Persistence Setting in Service Studio")